-- (1) The executive's Non-Equity Incentive Plan Awards are calculated based on the executive's current annual salary multiplied by the executive's target incentive compensation percentage times an Individual Factor times a Company Factor. - (2) The Threshold Non-Equity Incentive Plan Award is based on the minimum Individual Factor of 70% and the minimum Company Factor of 35%. - (3) The Target Non-Equity Incentive Plan Award is based on an Individual Factor of 100% (150% for the CEO N. DeBenedictis) and a Company Factor of 100%. - (4) The Maximum Non-Equity Incentive Plan Award is based on the maximum Individual Factor of 150% and the maximum Company Factor of 125%. - (5) The February 24, 2012 Equity Incentive Plan Awards in these columns are composed of restricted stock units and performance share units for the CEO, Mr. DeBenedictis, and performance share unit grants for the other named executive officers.
-The restricted stock unit grant for Mr. DeBenedictis vests in three annual installments on the anniversaries of the grant date, subject to performance conditions, but there are no threshold or maximum amounts related to this grant. - (6) The performance unit grants vest on the third anniversary of the grant date. - (7) The restricted stock unit grants for the other named executive officers in this column are not subject to performance conditions and vest on the third anniversary of the grant date. - (8) The grant date fair value of restricted stock and option awards is based on their fair market value on the date of grant as determined under the Financial Accounting Standards Board's ("FASB") accounting standards for stock compensation.
-The assumptions used in calculating the fair market value under FASB's accounting standard for stock compensation are set forth in the 'Employee Stock and Incentive Plan' footnote to the Company's audited financial statements in the Company's Annual Report on Form 10-K.
+(1) The executive's Non-Equity Incentive Plan Awards are calculated based on the executive's current annual salary multiplied by the executive's target incentive compensation percentage times an Individual Factor times a Company Factor.

+(2) The Threshold Non-Equity Incentive Plan Award is based on the minimum Individual Factor of 70% and the minimum Company Factor of 35%.

+(3) The Target Non-Equity Incentive Plan Award is based on an Individual Factor of 100% (150% for the CEO-N. DeBenedictis) and a Company Factor of 100%.

+(4) The Maximum Non-Equity Incentive Plan Award is based on the maximum Individual Factor of 150% and the maximum Company Factor of 125%.

+- (5) The February 27, 2014 Equity Incentive Plan Awards in these columns are composed of restricted stock units and performance share units for the CEO, Mr. DeBenedictis, and performance share unit grants for the other named executive officers.
+The restricted stock unit grant for Mr. DeBenedictis vests on June 30, 2015 and subject to performance conditions, but there are no threshold or maximum amounts related to this grant. - (6) The performance unit grants for the other named officers vest on the third anniversary of the grant date. - (7) The restricted stock unit grants for the other named executive officers in this column are not subject to performance conditions and vest on the third anniversary of the grant date. - (8) The grant date fair value of restricted stock and option awards is based on their fair market value on the date of grant as determined under FASB accounting standards for stock compensation.
+The assumptions used in calculating the fair market value under FASB's accounting standard for stock compensation are set forth in the 'Employee Stock and Incentive Plan' footnote to the Company's audited financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.

-Equity awards in 2011 and 2012 consisted of restricted stock units and performance share units.
-The normal annual award of restricted stock units to the Chief Executive Officer in 2011 vests one-half each year over a period of two years, subject to the Company's achievement of a year-over-year increase in the Company's operating income in either 2011 or 2012.
-The normal annual award of restricted stock units to the Chief Executive Officer in 2012 vests one-third each year over a period of three years, subject to the Company's achievement of a year-over-year increase in the Company's operating income in either 2012, 2013 or 2014.
-In the case of both the 2011 and 2012 grant of restricted stock units to the Chief Executive Officer, the restricted stock units are not payable to the Chief Executive Officer until the end of the restricted period, notwithstanding any earlier vesting of the restricted stock unit awards.
-The special restricted stock award to the Chief Executive Officer in connection with the extension of his employment agreement to June 30, 2015 vests over a two-year period in 2014 and 2015, subject to a year-over-year increase in the Company's operating income in either 2012, 2013 or 2014.
+Equity awards in 2014 consisted of restricted stock units and performance share units.
+The 2014 annual grant of restricted stock to the Chief Executive Officer vests 100% on June 30, 2015, with vesting subject to the Company's 2014 return on equity exceeding 11%.
 The restricted stock unit grants to the other named executive officers vest at the end of three years from the grant date.
-The performance share unit grants to the named executive officers vest at the end of three years from the grant date, but the amount of the payout can range from zero to 200% of the target grant depending on the Company's performance against the performance goals described on pages 30 through 32 above.
+The performance share unit grants to the named executive officers vest at the amount of the payout can range from 0% to 200% of the target grant depending on the Company's performance against the performance goals described on pages 32 through 39 above.
 The threshold level of performance share units that a grantee can earn is 50% of the target grant and the maximum level a grantee can earn is 200% of the target grant.
 The threshold, target and maximum payout for each of the named executive officers is shown in the Grants of Plan-Based Awards Table above.
-The Compensation Committee has approved a policy for certain adjustments to the calculation of the Company's operating income for purposes of determining whether the designated performance goals for the restricted stock grants, and for the calculation of earnings per share for purposes of determining the extent to which the performance goal tied to earnings per share for the performance share units, as described on pages 29 through 32, have been met.
+The Compensation Committee has approved a policy, as described on pages 32 through 39, for certain adjustments to the calculation of the performance criteria for the performance share units have been met.